Also Serving Patients in the San Francisco Bay Area

 Rhinoplasty is a surgical alteration of the nose performed to change its appearance.
 There are many reasons someone may want to change the appearance of the nose.
 A trauma or injury can lead to a deviation and a “twisted” appearance of the nose.
 With aging, the nose can begin to have a drooping appearance due to weakening of the cartilage and cartilaginous supports of the nose.
 Some of our San Francisco nose surgery patients have a congenital misshapenness with which they were born.
 As a highly experienced rhinoplasty surgeon, Dr. Jill L. Hessler can correct all of these aesthetic concerns by performing a customized nose surgery procedure.

-In the northern California bay area another frequently performed surgery is ethnic rhinoplasty.
+In the San Francisco Bay Area, ethnic rhinoplasty is a popular nose procedure.
 Although this is fundamentally the same procedure, additional care is taken to preserve characteristic features while refining the delicate nasal structures.
 The goal is to refine your existing features, not to make you look like someone different.
 Dr. Hessler will discuss your procedure in detail during your rhinoplasty consultation at her Palo Alto facial cosmetic surgery offices.
 She will also encourage you to thoroughly describe the changes you are looking to achieve.

 - Rhinoplasty can be performed to: